 It was only a matter of seconds after parking and heading out to the dunes before we had one of our kids buried in the sand.
-The gypsum sand is so soft and cold, and it hardly sticks to you at all which makes cleanup fast and easy (besides whatever may have got in your shorts).
-The white gypsom is cool and soothing so everyone was quick to burry their toes, feet and as you can see – their whole entire body.
+The gypsum sand is so soft and cool, and it hardly sticks to you at all which makes cleanup fast and easy (besides whatever may have gotten in your shorts).
+The white gypsum is strangely soothing so everyone was quick to bury their toes, feet and – as you can see – their whole entire body.

 Playing in the sand was fun for the entire family, even I felt like a little kid running around barefoot and having fun in the sand.
 Once you’re out there for a few minutes and have ventured off over a few dunes, you’re gifted with skies and mountain views that are just majestic.
 I couldn’t get enough photos to capture everything, and I mostly stood around in pure awe of the peacefulness and pure serenity of being on the dunes.
 Even caught some footage of a thunderstorm and lightning strikes in slow-motion!

-Hiking – The park is wide open and the dunes travel with the winds, so not much is there for organized paths but there are some markers maintained for primitive spots.
+Hiking in White Sands – The park is wide open, and the dunes travel with the winds, so not much is there for organized paths but there are some markers maintained for primitive spots.
 Otherwise, just bring a compass, track where you are and get out and explore the dunes.

-Camping – There is primitive camping allowed in parks.
+Camping at White Sands NM – Primitive camping allowed in parks.
 Permits must be purchased from the ranger station at the park entrance.

 Photography – Take lots of photos and create lots of memories.
 Being that it is sand, a phone in a case works great if you don’t want to risk getting expensive gear all scratched or dusty.